adlh/django-adlh-contact/README.md

 django-adlh-contact
 ======================

-Just a reusable contact form with a captcha field and support for EN/DE
+Just a reusable contact form for bootstrap3 with a captcha field and support translations for languages EN and DE.

 Quick start
 -----------